pawurb/Locker/README.md

 **This is a BETA software which has not been audited for security.
 USE AT YOUR OWN RISK!**

+**Disclaimer: The information provided in readme is for educational purposes only and should not be treated as investment advice.**

 ## SmartHoldETH

 The `SmartHoldETH` contract can be used to lock your Ether for a predefined period of time.
 Optionally, you can configure a ETH/USD price value that will release the Ether.
 You need to initialize the contract with the following arguments: